jsimplicio/jsimplicio.github.io/_posts/2018-1-1-new-dscout-for-android.md

 The dscout app has acquired 1,576 reviews on the Google Play store and a 4/5 rating.

-The following are a few recent reviews we have received from scouts on the Google Play store.
+The following are a couple recent reviews we have received from scouts on the Google Play store.

 <blockquote>
 	<b>Gwen Geronimo</b>